sagelabs/standards/python/core/use-control-structures-to-control-the-flow-of-a-program-in-python.md

 2. Demonstrate the use of for loops
 3. Demonstrate the use of while loops
 4. Demonstrate the use of creating and calling functions
+5. Demonstrate the use of deferred execution of a code block

 ---